graycatlabs/Bicorder/README.md

  * a compass display (using the mag X and Y)
  * a distance readout in cm

+I kept it pretty well sectioned into separate libraries, some of which could certainly be reused in other projects.
+You can find all the source on [Github](https://github.com/graycatlabs/Bicorder).

 ## License

 Released under the MIT license.